dspinellis/alexandria3k/README.md

                         error; virtual-counts: Dump counts of the virtual database; virtual-data: Dump the data of the virtual database.
-  -A [OPEN_ACCESS_JOURNALS], --open-access-journals [OPEN_ACCESS_JOURNALS]
-                        Populate database with DOAJ open access journal metadata from URL or file
   -E OUTPUT_ENCODING, --output-encoding OUTPUT_ENCODING
                         Query output character encoding (use utf-8-sig for Excel)